Ray (DC Comics): Langford "Happy" Terrill

 Prior to the Crisis on Infinite Earths reboot, Langford "Happy" Terrill is originally described as having been exposed to lightning and sunlight at the same time while ballooning and gains energy-based superpowers.
 He is able to emit energy from his body and use it to fly through the air.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "The Ray fights the Hindu mystic Bela Jat, Cadava the Crumbler, the Mongol warrior Khan, and the pied piper of crime, Stradivarius".

 His Post-Crisis origin is more involved.
 Before World War II, the government established a secret group known as RONOL (Research on the Nature of Light).
 One RONOL member, Dr. Dayzl, theorized that the light that originated millennia ago where Earth now orbits would eventually circumnavigate the universe and return as a dangerous, conscious entity.

 The only way to stop the "Light Entity", Dayzl believed, was to talk to it.
-Tricking a reporter named "Happy" Terrill into joining them, Dayzl and his assistants staged an upper atmosphere ballooning "accident", making certain Terrill was exposed to a genetic "light bomb".
-Dayzl calculated that Terrill's offspring would be a unification of human and light energy, a potential liaison to the Light Entity.
-Unaware of the truth, Terrill used his resulting powers to become the superhero the Ray.
+Tricking a reporter named "Happy" Terrill into joining them, Dayzl and his assistants staged an upper atmosphere ballooning "accident", making certain Happy was exposed to a genetic "light bomb".
+Dayzl calculated that Happy's offspring would be a unification of human and light energy, a potential liaison to the Light Entity.
+Unaware of the truth, Happy used his resulting powers to become the superhero the Ray.
 Simultaneously, RONOL lost government backing due to Dayzl's unorthodox beliefs.
 Dayzl's fate remains unknown.

-In 1950, after learning the truth, Terrill vowed to quit his Ray identity.
-He and his first wife had a child named Joshua.
-For a time, Joshua accompanied the Ray on missions as his sidekick "Spitfire".
-However, Joshua was prone to violent outbursts; he was placed in suspended animation in the 1950s, only to wake up again in the future, still only 10 years old.
-After a brief association with his old team the Freedom Fighters in the 1970s, he had married and settled down.
-Everything seemed normal until Terrill saw his newborn son glowing with crackling energy in the hospital nursery.
-Terrill was convinced Dayzl's theories were correct.
+In 1950, after learning the truth, Happy vowed to quit his Ray identity.

+In February 1946, Happy Terrill and his first wife, Gayle, had a child named Joshua.
+For a time, Joshua accompanied the Ray on missions as his sidekick Spitfire.
+However, Joshua was prone to violent outbursts.
+After accidentally killing his mother in a fit of rage on his birthday in February 1954, Joshua was placed in suspended animation by his father, only to wake up again in the future, still only 8 years old.

+After a brief association with his old team the Freedom Fighters in the 1970s, Happy Terrill married a woman named Nadine and settled down.
+Everything seemed normal until Happy saw his newborn son, Raymond, glowing with crackling energy in the hospital nursery.
+Happy was convinced Dayzl's theories were correct.
 He now knew his son would one day have the power to confront the Light Entity.
-Not wanting to put his wife through torment, Terrill told her that the baby had died and then set up his son with a foster father (his brother Thomas).
+Not wanting to put his wife through torment, Happy told her that the baby had died and then set up his son with a foster father (his brother Thomas).

-In the 2008 Freedom Fighters series, Terrill is asked by Uncle Sam to ask Neon the Unknown for help.
-When Neon, completely detached from humanity, refuses, Terrill drinks from the waters of his oasis, becoming a new Neon the Unknown, known simply as "Neon".
+In the 2008 Freedom Fighters series, Happy is asked by Uncle Sam to ask Neon the Unknown for help.
+When Neon, completely detached from humanity, refuses, Happy drinks from the waters of his oasis, becoming a new Neon the Unknown, known simply as "Neon".